 - Keep at least 1 backup offsite

-If you’re sending backups offsite (and you should) your data should be encrypted before the first bit leaves your premises.
-When your backups arrive to its destination, they should remain encrypted.
-When choosing an encryption method, it’s best to stick to the industry-standard AES-256 encryption algorithm, which is used by government, military, and financial institutions to secure sensitive data.
+If you’re sending backups offsite (and you should), your data should be encrypted before the first bit leaves your premises.
+When your backups arrive to their destination, they should remain encrypted.
+When choosing an encryption method, it’s best to stick to the industry-standard AES-256 encryption algorithm, which is used by the government, military, and financial institutions to secure sensitive data.